Wieki Somers

 The Rotterdam-based design centre VIVID showed an exhibition of her work from November 2005 to January 2006.
 Also taking place in Rotterdam, the Museum Boijmans Van Beuningen featured "Out of the Ordinary" in 2014.
-It was later shown in Lausanne, Switzerland at mudac from October 2017 to February 2018.
+It was later shown in Lausanne, Switzerland at MUDAC from October 2017 to February 2018.
 And in January–March 2010, Galerie kreo in Paris presented Wieki Somers: Frozen in Time, an exhibition of objects designed by Somers that were inspired by photographs of an ice-storm in the northeastern Netherlands on March 2, 1987.
 In 2013, Galerie kreo showed the "Mitate" collection by the designer.
+Sommers also participated in Galerie Kreo's Step by Step exhibition in 2022.

 Somers work was also showcased in an exhibit curated by Droog Design, a Dutch design group, to create From Lille With Love.
 The exhibit, within the European Capital of Culture, was an artificial garden featuring a tree house where visitors can look out over the space.
-Droog tasked designers to build on the heritage of the site to design glass, ceramics and textiles.
+Droog tasked designers to build on the heritage of the site to design glass, ceramics, and textiles.

-Somers graduated from the Design Academy Eindhoven in 2000 - a generation after Hella Jongerius, Jurgen Bey, and Marcel Wanders.
+Somers graduated from the Design Academy Eindhoven in 2000 – a generation after Hella Jongerius, Jurgen Bey, and Marcel Wanders.

 In addition to her previous design study, she has taught at Design Academy Eindhoven.
 Somers was honored by the Stedelijk Museum 's-Hertogenbosch with a survey of her projects, from December 13, 2008, to February 15, 2009.
 Somers is the new addition of 30 artists represented by Didier Krzentowski, an acclaimed accumulator of art and gallery owner in Paris, France.
-Her work is collected by museums including Museum of Modern Art in New York, the Centre Pompidou in Paris, Museum Boijmans Van Beuningen in Rotterdam and the Victoria and Albert Museum in London.
+Her work is collected by museums including the Museum of Modern Art in New York, the Centre Pompidou in Paris, Museum Boijmans Van Beuningen in Rotterdam and the Victoria and Albert Museum in London.